-In Mauritania, with the highest rate of slavery in the world, Abeid’s activism revolves around raising awareness about the possibility of a slavery-free life.
-Through demonstrations, sit-ins, hunger strikes, marches, and general dissemination of information at home and abroad, IRA attempts to free slaves and pressure the Mauritanian government to hold slave owners accountable for their crimes.
+In Mauritania, which has the highest rate of slavery in the world, Abeid’s activism revolves around raising awareness about the possibility of a slavery-free life.
+Through demonstrations, sit-ins, hunger strikes, marches, and the general dissemination of information at home and abroad, IRA attempts to free slaves and pressure the Mauritanian government to hold slave owners accountable for their crimes.

-Abeid and his organization have been recognized with awards for their human rights work by a number of countries, including Ireland, Germany, the Netherlands, and the United States.
+Abeid and his organization have been recognized with awards by a number of countries, including Ireland, Germany, the Netherlands, and the United States.